mmke01404-collab/Primary/README.md

 # Cryptographic Manifest

-The complete cryptographic manifest of protected materials is stored in:
+The full cryptographic manifest of protected materials is stored in:

 Manifest.md